Writing Your EU-Style CV

 The most important EU job application tips all start with the CV.
 EU institutions expect a specific CV format that differs from standard corporate CVs.
 Whether you are applying through an EPSO open competition, a CAST permanent procedure, or directly to an agency, your CV needs to demonstrate concretely how your qualifications and experience match the selection criteria stated in the vacancy notice.
 Selection committees explicitly compare each line of the CV against the published criteria and assign a score; vague phrasing is the single biggest reason qualified candidates fail to make the shortlist.

-The Staff Regulations themselves are not prescriptive about CV format, but Article 27 — which sets out the principle that recruitment must aim at securing officials of the highest standard of ability, efficiency and integrity recruited on the broadest possible geographical basis — translates in practice into a procedural insistence on objective, comparable evidence.
-The EU CV format is the operationalisation of that principle, and the Europass framework is the EU's reference standard.
+The Staff Regulations themselves are not prescriptive about CV format, but Article 27 (which sets out the principle that recruitment must aim at securing officials of the highest standard of ability, efficiency and integrity recruited on the broadest possible geographical basis) translates in practice into a procedural insistence on objective, comparable evidence.
+The EU CV format puts that principle into practice, and the Europass framework is the EU's reference standard.

 Format and Structure

-• List languages prominently — Include your self-assessed CEFR level (A1-C2) for each language.
-This is a critical eligibility criterion.
+- List languages prominently.
+Include your self-assessed CEFR level (A1-C2) for each language.
+This is an eligibility criterion that can rule you out.

 Key Sections

-• Languages: All languages with CEFR levels.
-Be honest — language proficiency may be tested.
+- Languages: All languages with CEFR levels.
+Be honest, because language proficiency may be tested.

 Common Mistakes to Avoid